A+ A A-

 Local Levy Support

 In 2020, Walla Walla Public Schools received a 72 percent YES vote on its replacement levy.
 Not only was the levy approval rating the highest in Walla Walla in 26 years, it was also the strongest approval rating statewide for All DISTRICTS of similar size and larger, setting the highest of bar for some 145 enrichment levy votes that were on the ballot statewide.
 Levy approval secures local funding for essential district programs and staff.
+The district will be seeking renewal of this levy in February 2024.

 District Programs